antonum/Redis-Enterprise-on-k8s-the-easy-way/README.md

 EOF
 ```

-kubectl command returns almost immediatly, but the actual cluster creation time might take 5-10 minutes and more with larger # of nodes.
+kubectl command returns almost immediatly, but the actual Redis Enterprise cluster creation might take 5-10 minutes and more with larger # of nodes.

 ## Retreive REC username/password
 ```bash